hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

 FileZilla is a free and easy-to-use FTP-style program to transfer files to and from your VSC account on the clusters.

-You can also put FileZilla with your private key on a USB stick to access your files from any internet-connected PC.

 You can `download FileZilla`_ from the `FileZilla project page`_.